LidiaKovac/Python201-CV/Notes.md

 Images are usually represented as **matrixes**, which is a table with all the values for each pixel.

 **Note** From here on I started coding! :D

+**Update!** _24/09_ I have spent quite some time away from this project.
+It's starting to become a little to math-y for me, but I'll stick to this because I have so many ideas!

+**QUESTIONS**:

+- Say I have created my histogram and I wanted to save it as an image to use it externally (in a website for example).
+How would I do so?
+- Same goes for broadcasting it.
+Let's say I want to have a web page with a video stream and the histogram next to it.
+How would I do this?